8 Top Foods to Help Detox Your Body

 We all over-indulge on rich foods and alcohol at certain times, Christmas being one of those occasions when we treat ourselves.

 Not a food as such, but your best weapon in helping you cleanse and re-energise your system.
 We should be drinking 6-8 glasses of water a day for optimum health.
-I know it sounds a lot but if you space them out through the day, you soon get into the habit of rehydrating regularly.
+I know it sounds a lot, but if you space them out through the day, you soon get into the habit of rehydrating regularly.
+You might find it easier to keep a water bottle with you; or fill a 1.5 or 2 litre bottle at the beginning of the day, and make sure you finish it.

 The juice in lemons contain citric acid, an alkaline substance that regulates the digestive system and assists in cleansing the colon.
 We do not recommend drinking lemon juice straight but adding lemon juice to a cup of hot water first thing in the mornings is a great way to kick-start your digestion and get your day off to a positive start.

 Not just for making cranberry sauce.
-Cranberries are high in anti-oxidants, vitamin C and have unique properties that help to fight Heliobacter pylori, a form of stomach bacteria which can cause digestive problems, allergies and yeast infections.
+Cranberries are high in anti-oxidants, vitamin C and have unique properties that help to fight Helicobacter pylori: A form of stomach bacteria which can cause digestive problems, allergies and yeast infections.
 If you find yourself suffering from a urinary infection, flush it out by drinking plenty of pure unsweetened cranberry juice.

 5. Green veg